Breaking the (piggy) bank

 They say that many people would rather talk about their sex lives than about their bank balance.
 I’m not going to disclose detailed info on either here right now but I will say that I have been investing a little bit of thought in to the latter of the two subjects (that’s money for those who have trouble keeping up).
-The Dinero page here is dedicated to the financial aspects of our adventure, initially focusing on how we got together the funds to purchase our boat.
-I plan on adding to it as time goes on but here is a bit of what I have been working on.
+Here is a bit of what I have been working on.

 Many people are very good at working with a budget.
 I am not.
 For more than the last two decades whenever I needed more money for something I just found a way to make it.
 I guess I have the belief that our cruising adventure will follow a similar path.
 We do have some money tucked away in retirement accounts, but if you had asked me yesterday how much we have there would have been no way I could have told you.
 Today I rounded up a variety of papers, and checked some online accounts, to come up with a “close-enough” figure.
 My plan is to meet with a good friend and account manager to consolidate these funds and put them into a relatively safe investment that we can periodically draw from, if necessary.